Opinion | D.C.’s police came to the Capitol’s rescue. Its taxpayers still aren’t allowed a vote in Congress.

 The liberation of federal lawmakers came at a cost.

-Sixty-five MPD officers sustained injuries.
+Sixty-five MPD officers suffered injuries.

-Some went home that night with bruised and sprained limbs, broken noses, Taser injuries, concussions and damaged lungs caused by chemical irritants and bear spray.
+Some went home that night with bruised and sprained limbs, broken noses, Taser injuries, concussions, and damaged lungs caused by chemical irritants and bear spray.

 Cops were beaten with metal poles, badges were ripped off as they fought with rioters — some of them wearing Make America Great Again hats, others waving Trump and Confederate flags.

 Vastly outnumbered by the mob within and outside the Capitol, the police did not retreat.
 “MPD’s police officers were engaged in a literal battle for hours.
-Many were forced into hand-to-hand combat,” acting police chief Robert J. Contee III said in his testimony to the House Appropriations Committee on Jan.
+Many were forced into hand-to-hand combat,” acting police chief Robert J. Contee III testified to the House Appropriations Committee on Jan.
 26.

 Seven hours elapsed between the time Capitol Police called for help and the time when the House and Senate went back to work.